LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 the :ref:`reload <flag_reload>` compiler flag to ``skip``.
-For code under development, you can turn off the :ref:`clean <flag_clean>` flag to avoid recompiling files that have not been modified since last compilation (assuming that back-end Prolog compiler that you are using supports retrieving of file modification dates).
+For code under development, you can turn off the :ref:`clean <flag_clean>` flag to avoid recompiling files that have not been modified since last compilation (assuming that backend Prolog compiler that you are using supports retrieving of file modification dates).
 You can disable deleting the intermediate files generated when compiling source files by changing the default flag value in your settings file, by using the corresponding